cpacia/bitcoincash.org/mining.md

 - `TLS 1.3`. gRPC uses a widely used encryption/authentication standard (TLS 1.3) and existing public key infrastrature whereas `BetterHash` rolls its own encryption scheme and cannot interact with the PKI system, instead relying on insecure trust-on-first-use authenication or users maually fetching public keys from the internet.

+- `Guaranteed Correct Documentation`.
+The `.proto` is the canonical format for API contracts which avoids lackluster or confusing documentation.

 ## References
 [1] [BetterHash Mining Protocol](https://github.com/TheBlueMatt/bips/blob/betterhash/bip-XXXX.mediawiki#Abstract)